iiab/iiab/roles/kalite/README.rst

 KA Lite README
 ==============

-This role installs KA Lite, an offline version of the Khan Academy (https://www.khanacademy.org), written by Learning Equality
+This role installs KA Lite, an offline version of the Khan Academy (https://www.khanacademy.org) created by Learning Equality (https://learningequality.org/ka-lite/).
-(https://learningequality.org/ka-lite/).

 KA Lite downloads Khan Academy videos for offline use, with exercises and accounts if students wanting to track their own progress.